jomefavourite/Blog-posts/ckwkapzry03ia22s11vq63gcl.md

 > **Note:** Please do change `" John Doe"` to your username as it is on Github and also the email address `johndoe@example.com` to your email address

-The next step is to configure the code editor which is being used to access Git, since we're making use of VS code we input the command below into the terminal.
+The next step is configuring the code editor, which is being used to access Git; since we're using VS code, we input the command below into the terminal.

 ```bash
 git config --global core.editor "code --wait"